gianfrancolombardo/saltomvc/README.md

 This will install crest as a module to be used as a part of some other project.

 ### Clone with git
-    git clone git://github.com/Cordazar/crest.git
+    git clone git://github.com/gianfrancolombardo/saltomvc.git

 ## Usage
-If installed globally you can just run, in your project folder
+If installed globally you can just run (in your project folder)

     saltomvc [entity1] [entity2] ... [entityN]

+if installed local module you can just run (in your project folder)

+    node ./node_modules/saltomvc/main.js [entity1] [entity2] ... [entityN]

 ## License